arcollector/msqta.orm/README.md

 * `searchValue`: can be a string OR an array with multiple strings used to do the comparsion.

 ## getByIndexWithRange
-Retrieves all records where the specified `indexName` that must to refers to a field that also must be an index where its value falls in the specified range
+Retrieves all records where the specified `indexName` that must to refers to a field that also must be an index where its value falls in the specified range.
 ```javascript
 	schema.getByIndex( indexName, rangeData, [ callback ], [ context ] );
 ```

 * `indexName`: a string that referes to field that must be also an index or the primary key.
 * `rangeData`: an object that its properties name are operators of the types: `>|<|>=|<=|=`, for example, something like this:

 ```javascript
 	{ '>': 2010-10-10', '<': 2010-10-31' }
 ```